siboehm/lleaves/README.md

 ## Why LLeaVes?
 - Easy of use: The interface of `lleaves.Model` is a subset of `LightGBM.Booster`.
-- Speed: 10x performance increase compared to LightGBM.
+- Speed: Up to 10x performance increase compared to LightGBM.
 - Few dependencies: `llvmlite` and `numpy`.
-No C/C++ compiler necessary.
+No C/C++ compiler necessary, LLVM comes statically linked.

 ## Why not LLeaVes?
 Some LightGBM features are not yet implemented in LLeaVes: